The Dyson Airwrap Is Down to Its Lowest Price Ever Right Now

 The Dyson Airwrap not only comes with six different attachments to create any hairstyle at home, but also a presentation case, travel pouch, and complimentary gift for a total value of $760.

 As one of the most in-demand hair tools and holiday gifts, discounts on the Dyson Airwrap multi-styler are rare.
-That's why when we saw this Amazon Black Friday 2023 deal, we had to do a double take.
+That's why when we saw this Amazon Cyber Monday 2023 deal, we had to do a double take.

 Dyson unveiled the original Dyson Airwrap in 2018 and it has since been one of the most sought-after beauty tools.
 You've seen the Airwrap all over TikTok, but the price tag still stands in the way of getting your hands on one.
 The Dyson Airwrap is now on sale for $480, which is a 20% discount from the regular price.
 For a fast and efficient at-home blowout with precise shaping, now's the time to get the Dyson Airwrap and upgrade your hair care.